bdwain/SettlersOfCatan/README.md

 ===============

 ## Setup
-Set up rails.
-I followed the instructions [here](https://www.digitalocean.com/community/articles/how-to-install-ruby-on-rails-on-ubuntu-12-04-lts-precise-pangolin-with-rvm), except I used the latest version of ruby
+Set up rvm, ruby, and rubygems.
+I followed the instructions [here](https://www.digitalocean.com/community/articles/how-to-install-ruby-on-rails-on-ubuntu-12-04-lts-precise-pangolin-with-rvm), except I used the latest version of ruby.
+No need to manually install rails.

 Clone the repo